I’m crying again on the first day of school, but not because my kids are growing up too fast. This time, it’s because they are already grown.

 As I wrote in my article School Buses and Helium Balloons, I suffered early from P.E.N.S.
 (Pre-Empty-Nest-Syndrome) when all three children still lived at home.
-When they were young enough to play with baby dolls or pretend they were Ninja Turtles, I was already imagining bridal veils and homes of their own, empty bedrooms and an unused swimming pool.
-The clear vision of them leaving the nest worked like a sedative on me, dulling their loud noises and quieting my own tantrums on days where my productivity was like digging a ditch while someone was secretly filling it in behind me.
+When they were young enough to play with baby dolls or pretend they were Ninja Turtles, I was already imagining bridal veils and homes of their own, deserted bedrooms, and the ghostly silence of an empty swimming pool.
+The clear vision of them leaving the nest worked like a sedative on me, dulling their loud noises and quieting my own tantrums on days where my productivity was like digging a ditch while someone smaller filled it in.

-I knew that childhood was like a helium balloon slipping out of your fingers—impossible to recapture once gone.
+I knew that childhood was like a helium balloon slipping out of my fingers—impossible to recapture once gone.

 At least I had a map.
-I was of a generation that actually listened to the BTDT (Been There, Done That) moms, who shared what they’d learned–not to prove anything, but to help a sister out, to navigate us toward the secret passageways on the treasure map of parenting.
+I was of a generation of moms who actually listened to the BTDT (Been There, Done That) moms share what they’d learned–to help a sister out, to navigate us toward the secret passageways on the treasure map of parenting.
 We welcomed words of wisdom; we didn’t think we had all the answers or that our kids’ uniqueness defied advice.
 Maybe that’s why we didn’t need a drink at noon (back then); motherhood was a lot of work, but it wasn’t all that surprising or stressful because we’d had master teachers who’d prepared us.
-And the best advice I received was that the childhood stage would go fast.
-I didn’t just listen… I took it to heart:
+And the best advice I received was that childhood would go fast.
+I didn’t listen… I took it to heart:

 “I’ve tried to slow the pace of these last several years.
 I deliberately enjoy every Barbie mess, each costly video game, and all the cookie crumbs left on the kitchen counter because I am privy to a secret that moms with grown children were kind enough to share—that these messes, bumps and bruises, loud music, and sticky fingerprints will be over before I know it.”